Huskehhh/drovah/README.md

 ## Manually managing projects

-Just ``git clone <repo>`` in the root folder where drovah is, and then webhooks will be supported instantly
+Just ``git clone <repo>`` in the data/projects/ folder, and then webhooks will be supported instantly

 Similarly, just remove the folders you no longer want to track